2008 UEFA Cup final: Pre-match

+Identity

 For the past few years, like the Champions League final, each UEFA Cup final was branded with a unique visual identity.
-The identity of the 2008 final, unveiled at a ceremony at the City of Manchester Stadium on 6 December 2007, was created by Manchester artist Liam Spencer, who is known for his paintings of the Manchester area; the series of paintings produced for the 2008 UEFA Cup Final combines inspiration taken from both the UEFA Cup branding and the City of Manchester Stadium itself.
+The identity of the 2008 final, unveiled at a ceremony at the City of Manchester Stadium on 6 December 2007, was created by Manchester artist Liam Spencer, who is known for his paintings of the Manchester area; the series of paintings produced for the 2008 UEFA Cup final combines inspiration taken from both the UEFA Cup branding and the City of Manchester Stadium itself.

 Ambassador

 European Cup winner and Manchester United legend Denis Law, who also played for Manchester City was appointed as ambassador of the final.

 Ticketing

 Zenit and Michel Platini asked the British government to ease visa procedures for Russian fans, despite Russia having cancelled visas for British fans travelling to 2008 UEFA Champions League Final in Moscow.
 However, the Director for British Visa Services for the CIS, Mandy Ivemy, said that "for the U.K. government, visas and biometric checks are a vital part of immigration policy, and we are not prepared to waive them".

 Meanwhile, there was a mass flow of Rangers fans into Manchester.
 An estimated 150,000-200,000 Rangers supporters descended upon the city, despite the club's official ticket allocation being just 13,000 and police requests for fans to stay at home.
 The influx of people resulted in there being no vacant hotel rooms in a twenty-mile radius of the city and the total amount of money that was ploughed into the local economy was estimated to be around £25 million.

-Rangers' home ground, Ibrox, was opened to show a live beamback of the match to approximately 40,000 spectators.
-Fans queued overnight for a seat in the stadium, and the capacity was reached more than two hours before kick-off.
+Rangers' home ground, Ibrox, was opened to show a live beamback of the match to 25,000 spectators.
+Fans were turned away when the capacity was reached more than two hours before kick-off.